elcuervo/minuteman/README.md

 Let's assume this scenario:

-You have a list of users and want to know which of them have been going throught some of the marks you made.
+You have a list of users and want to know which of them have been going throught some of the tracks you made.

 ```ruby
 paid = analytics.month("buy:complete")